George Armstrong Custer: Education

-In order to attend school, Custer lived with an older half-sister and her husband in Monroe, Michigan.
+To attend school, Custer lived with an older half-sister and her husband in Monroe, Michigan.
 Before entering the United States Military Academy, Custer attended the McNeely Normal School, later known as Hopedale Normal College, in Hopedale, Ohio.
-It was to train teachers for elementary schools.
+The school was known for training teachers for elementary schools.
 While attending Hopedale, Custer and classmate William Enos Emery were known to have carried coal to help pay for their room and board.
 After graduating from McNeely Normal School in 1856, Custer taught school in Cadiz, Ohio.
 His first sweetheart was Mary Jane Holland.

 Custer entered West Point as a cadet on July 1, 1857, as a member of the class of 1862.
 His class numbered seventy-nine cadets embarking on a five-year course of study.
 With the outbreak of the American Civil War in 1861, the course was shortened to four years, and Custer and his class graduated on June 24, 1861.
 He was 34th in a class of 34 graduates: 23 classmates had dropped out for academic reasons while 22 classmates had already resigned to join the Confederacy.

 Throughout his life, Custer tested boundaries and rules.
 In his four years at West Point, he amassed a record total of 726 demerits, one of the worst conduct records in the history of the academy.
 The local minister remembered Custer as "the instigator of devilish plots both during the service and in Sunday school.
 On the surface he appeared attentive and respectful, but underneath the mind boiled with disruptive ideas."
 A fellow cadet recalled Custer as declaring there were only two places in a class, the head and the foot, and since he had no desire to be the head, he aspired to be the foot.
 A roommate noted, "It was alright with George Custer, whether he knew his lesson or not; he simply did not allow it to trouble him."
-Under ordinary conditions, Custer's low class rank would result in an obscure posting, the first step in a dead-end career, but Custer had the fortune to graduate as the Civil War broke out, and as a result the Union Army had a sudden need for many junior officers.